geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 That sounds good.

 ##### **Geohot** [[00:07:11](https://www.youtube.com/watch?v=-ayeO_SKx70&t=431)]
-But no, I still have...
-I'm still going to work this week on...
-Well, the other big thing that I want to do now that kernelize is merged is I want to do the...
+But no, I still have..
+I'm still going to work this week on..
+Well, the other big thing that I want to do now that kernelize is merged is I want to do the..
 I want to refactor the JIT.
 I want to refactor the JIT to not have all those stupid classes anymore and just basically capture a kernelized thing.

 ##### **Chenyu** [[00:07:33](https://www.youtube.com/watch?v=-ayeO_SKx70&t=453)]